dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentIsIncrementing()`

-Checks if Eloquent model has incrementing primary key:
+Check if an Eloquent model has incrementing primary key:

 ```php
 $this->assertEloquentIsIncrementing(Post::class);